Laboratory of Microbial Interaction

 Upon ER stress, Ire1 promotes splicing of the HAC1 mRNA, which results in transcriptional induction of the UPR target genes,

 Fig. 3: Cluster formation of Ire1 in yeast cells

 Yeast cells producing HA-epitope-tagged Ire1 were remained unstressed (No drug) or were ER-stressed with DTT before being subjected to anti-HA immunofluorescent staining.

 Sensing ER stress by Ire1

 As shown in Fig. 4, BiP is associated with the luminal domain of Ire1 to suppress Ire1’s self-association and activation (Okamura et al., 2000 ; Kimata et al., 2003).
-ER stress causes dissociation of BiP from Ire1, which, however, is not sufficient for activation of Ire1 (Kimata et al, 2004).
-Unfolded proteins are directly captured by Ire1’s luminal domain for full induction of the UPR (Kimata et al., 2007 ; Promlek et al., 2011).
+ER stress causes dissociation of BiP from Ire1, which, however, is not sufficient for the activation of Ire1 (Kimata et al., 2004).
+Unfolded proteins are directly captured by Ire1’s luminal domain for the full induction of the UPR (Kimata et al., 2007 ; Promlek et al., 2011).
 Moreover, the N-terminal loosely-folded segment of Ire1 inhibits activation of Ire1 under non-stressed conditions (Mathuranyanon et al., 2015).